Is your child repeating letters or syllables when they speak? Do they pause for too long between their words?

 Stuttering is a natural learning process for many children.
 It may even be associated with developing literacy skills.
 Known as developmental stuttering, it usually manifests around 18 months, but may occur from then until they are 5 years old.

 At the age of 5, children will often outgrow stuttering.
 There may be times when you think that the stuttering is over, only to come back after a few weeks.
-The key is to observe how frequent it occurs and when it starts hindering you and your child’s daily life.
+The key is to observe how frequent it occurs and when it starts hindering you and your child’s everyday lives than the period of time it occurs.

 There’s also the case of lifelong stuttering which goes beyond childhood.
-When unattended, it may cause issues on your child’s school performance and their future adult life.
+When unattended, it may cause issues on your child’s school performance and their future adult language skills.

 Severe stuttering is not uncommon.
 Around 20% of children will experience it enough for parents to notice.
 5% of children may have stuttering issues for more than 6 months.
 This prolonged time may result in a longer span of recovery, or may point to a lifelong stutter.